Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Propositional Programs

 A {\em (traditional logic) program} is a finite set of {\em rules} of the form \beq \ba{l} a_0 \ar a_{1} , \dots , a_l , not\ a_{l+1} , \dots , not\ a_m , not\ not\ a_{m+1} , \dots , not\ not\ a_n, \ea \eeq{eq:ruletraditional} $(0\leq l \leq m \leq n)$, where each $a_0$ is an atom or $\bot$ and each $a_i$ ($1\leq i\leq n$) is an atom, $\top$, or $\bot$ .
 The expression containing atoms $a_{1}$ through $a_{n}$ is called the {\em body} of the rule.
 Atom $a_0$ is called a {\em head}.

 We define the {\em answer sets} of a traditional program $\Pi$ following~\citep{lif99d}.
 We say that a program is {\em basic}, when it does not contain connective $not$.
-In other words a basic program consists of the rules of the form \beq a_0 \ar a_{1} , \dots , a_l, \eeq{eq:basic} where each $a_0$ is an atom or $\bot$ and each $a_i$ ($1\leq i\leq l$) is an atom, $\top$, or $\bot$.
+In other words a basic program consists of rules \beq a_0 \ar a_{1} , \dots , a_l, \eeq{eq:basic} where each $a_0$ is an atom or $\bot$ and each $a_i$ ($1\leq i\leq l$) is an atom, $\top$, or $\bot$.
 We say that a set $X$ of atoms {\em satisfies} rule~\eqref{eq:basic} if it satisfies the implication

 We say that a set $X$ of atoms is an {\em answer set} of a basic program $\Pi$ if $X$ is a minimal set among sets satisfying all rules of $\Pi$.

 A {\em reduct} of a program $\Pi$ with respect to a set $X$ of atoms, denoted by $\Pi^X$, is constructed as follows.
 For each rule~\eqref{eq:ruletraditional} in $\Pi$ \begin{enumerate} \item when $not\ not\ a_i$ ($m+1\leq i\leq n$) is such that $a_i\in X$, replace this expression with~$\top$, otherwise replace it with $\bot$, \item when $not\ a_i$ ($l+1\leq i\leq m$) is such that $a_i\in X$, replace this expression with~$\bot$, otherwise replace it with $\top$. \end{enumerate} It is easy to see that a reduct of a program forms a basic program.
 We say that a set $X$ of atoms is an {\em answer set} of a traditional program if it is an answer set for the reduct~$\Pi^X$.